Roberta Taylor: Career

-She has also appeared in episodes of the television series Doctors, Sharman, Holby City, Silent Witness and Inspector Morse.
+She also appeared in episodes of the television series Doctors, Sharman, Holby City, Silent Witness, Shakespeare and Hathaway and Inspector Morse.
 She has appeared as a guest on The Paul O'Grady Show and in the films The Witches (1990) and Tom & Viv (1994).
 She has also appeared as herself on Lily Savage's Blankety Blank.

 In 2005 she played Mrs Pardiggle in the BBC's drama serial adaptation of Charles Dickens' Bleak House.
 In 2009, she starred as the long-suffering Phoebe Rice in John Osborne's play The Entertainer at the Royal Exchange Theatre in Manchester.
 In 2011 she appeared in the West End revival of Pygmalion, alongside Rupert Everett, Kara Tointon and Diana Rigg.
-On 23 September 2017 Taylor made a guest appearance on Casualty her first television appearance since 2013.
+In September 2017, Taylor made a guest appearance in Casualty.